liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/02-document-repository-configuration/01-using-simple-file-system-store.markdown

 +$$$

 **Note:** A document's numeric file entry name is distinct from the document ID;
-be careful not to confuse the two!
+don't confuse the two!
 Each has an independent counter.
 The numeric file entry name is used in the folder path for storing the document but the document ID is not.
-The numeric file entry name can be found in the `name` column of the `DLFileEntry` table in @product@'s database; the document ID can be found in the `fileEntryId` column of the same table.
+The numeric file entry name is in the `name` column of the `DLFileEntry` table in Portal's database; the document ID is in the `fileEntryId` column of the same table.

 $$$

-As you can see, the File System Store binds your documents very closely to
-@product@, and may not be exactly what you want.
+The Simple File System Store binds documents very closely to @product@, and may not be exactly what you want.
 If you've been using the default settings for a while and need to migrate your documents, @product@ provides a migration utility in the Control Panel in *Server Administration* &rarr; *Data Migration*.
-Using this utility, you can move your documents very easily from one store implementation to another.
+The utility facilitates moving documents from one store implementation to another.